Customs Duties Information

 Respirator, N95, for Use by the General Public in Public Health Medical Emergencies

-See Emergency Use Authorization letter.
+See Emergency Use Authorization letter - NIOSH.
 NIOSH approved respirators authorized under this EUA are listed in NIOSH CEL for non-powered air purifying respirators with particulate protection and the NIOSH CEL for PAPRs with particulate protection

 Under this re-issued letter, manufacturers do not need to submit attestation to FDA in order to request authorization of additional NIOSH-approved respirators and strategic stockpilers do not need to submit request to FDA to request authorization of additional NIOSH-approved respirators.

 - All descriptive printed material relating to the use of the authorized respirators shall be consistent with applicable CDC recommendations for use during the COVID-19 outbreak, as well as the terms set forth in this EUA.

 - No descriptive printed material relating to the use of the authorized respirators may represent or suggest that the product is safe or effective for the prevention of COVID-19.

 - Importers of authorized respirators will notify manufacturers of the terms and conditions of this EUA and ensure that the end user facility (e.g., each hospital, etc.) that receives the authorized respirators also receives the information required under Condition B.

 - Importers of authorized respirators will ensure that any records associated with this EUA are maintained until the end of this public health emergency.